MAIF/nio/manual/src/main/paradox/quickstart.md

 ## Docker Image

 You want to start quick ?
-We provide a docker image in order to be able to start whitout installing all elements of the Architecture.
+We provide a docker image in order to be able to start whithout installing all elements of the Architecture.

 @@@ div { .centered-img }
 <img src="./img/nio-architecture-quickstart.png"/>